benchantech/practice/README.md

 - **Safe by Design:** Your data is loaded from sources you select and only stored locally.
 - **Family-Ready:** Supports multiple users and shared progress tracking.
-- **Flexible Sync:** Save to a simple Google Sheet or a more advanced GitHub Pages repo.
+- **Flexible:** Track your practice in a simple Google Sheet or a more advanced GitHub Pages repo, owned by you.
 - **Gamified Progress:** XP tracking, streak visualization, and skill-level summaries.
 - **$0 Infrastructure:** Runs entirely in the browser; no paid hosting or backend needed.